Your rights and responsibilities

 - pay the agreed rent, even if repairs are needed or you’re in dispute with your landlord

 - pay other charges as agreed with the landlord, for example Council Tax or utility bills

 - repair or pay for any damage caused by you, your family or friends

 - only sublet a property if the tenancy agreement or your landlord allows it

-Your landlord has the right to take legal action to evict you if you don’t meet your responsibilities.
+Your landlord has the right to take legal action to evict you if you do not meet your responsibilities.

 If your landlord lives outside the UK